What are the requirements for pet travel?

 - Be over 8 weeks old.
 This is due to possible dehydration while travelling.
 For dogs or cats under 12 weeks old, Virgin Blue recommends you obtain a veterinary certificate, as some breeds are more susceptible to dehydration.

-- Be housed in a container which complies with the Virgin Blue and Pacific Blue pet cage requirements.
+- Be housed in a container which complies with the Virgin Australia pet cage requirements.

 You can take up to two kennels per passenger, with up to three pets per cage.
 If there is more than one dog or cat in the cage, they must be: